Here’s How to Protect Your Equity If You Get Laid Off

 Tech employees are well aware that their stock options are a key element of their compensation package, that this equity vests over time, and that they purchase this equity at its original price (the “strike price”)[0].
 While equity is an excellent opportunity to build wealth, it’s a challenging decision if and when to purchase your shares.
 When you consider changing jobs, you can control the timeline so you purchase equity accordingly.
 When you’re terminated from your company, you lose this flexibility and control.

-First, you should know that any unvested shares are gone.
-When terminated, the only question is what you will do with your vested and unexercised shares.
-Stock options have a “post-termination exercise window,” which refers to the period of time between when you exit the company and when your unexercised, vested stock options expire.
-(The post-termination exercise window applies to both voluntary and involuntary terminations.)
+When you are terminated, any unvested shares are forfeited.
+The key question is what to do with your vested, unexercised stock options.
+These options have a “post-termination exercise window,” which is the period between your departure and their expiration.
+This window applies to both voluntary and involuntary terminations.

 While some companies have extended the post-termination exercise window, it’s typically 90 days.
-This means you’ll have approximately three months from your termination date to make a challenging decision: do you exercise your stock options or allow them to expire?
-And if you do exercise those options, how will you pay for both the options and their tax consequences?
+You will have approximately three months from your termination date to make a challenging decision: do you exercise your stock options or allow them to expire?
+If you do exercise those options, how will you pay for both the options and potential tax consequences?

 The period after losing your job is never a calm time, especially during a recession.
 It can feel especially chaotic to contemplate exercising equity at a time when you’re also worrying about your personal cash flow.

 If the company has increased in value during your employment, the tax obligations connected to exercising your options are often much more expensive than the exercise cost itself.
-The exact amount of taxes you’ll have to pay depends on many things including the number of options you hold, the strike price, the current value of your company’s shares, your personal financial situation, and the types of options you hold.
+The exact amount of taxes you may have to pay depends on factors such as the number of options you hold, the strike price, the current value of your company’s shares, your personal financial situation, and the types of options you hold.
 (We go into more detail on the types of options in the “Negotiate” section below.)

 What does the post-termination exercise window mean for me?

 If you have a 90-day post-termination exercise window (common at most companies), your unexercised stock options will expire 90 days from your termination date.
 This information should be available in your offer letter.
-If it’s not, I’d highly encourage you to reach out to your former manager (or the company’s HR team) to request this information.
+If it’s not, we’d encourage you to reach out to your former manager or the company’s HR department to request this information.

 What actions can I take today?

 The most important step is making a decision with your equity.
-Doing nothing is still a decision, and a small investment of time in figuring out what you want to do will A) minimize your long-term regret and B) potentially lead to a life-changing sum of money.
+Doing nothing is still a decision, and a small investment of time to evaluate your options can A) minimize your long-term regret and B) potentially lead to a life-changing sum of money.

-I recommend acting thoughtfully but urgently.
+We recommend acting thoughtfully but promptly.
 Here are some choices you may consider.

-Disclaimer – I work for Compound which helps tech employees work through decisions exactly like this one.
+Disclaimer – Compound Planning helps tech employees work through decisions exactly like this one.
 None of this article is financial advice, but if you are looking for modeling tools or human advisors to help you through this decision, we can help.

 1. Negotiate

-If you have ISOs, they are legally bound to expire in 90 days[0].
-However, it’s legal for NSOs to have a longer exercise window, and so if you have ISOs, you can negotiate to convert them into NSOs after 90 days and then have a longer exercise window.
-If you have NSOs, you can simply ask for an extension of the exercise window.
+If you have ISOs, they legally expire 90 days after termination [0].
+However, NSOs can have a longer exercise window.
+You may be able to negotiate converting your ISOs into NSOs after 90 days and then have a longer exercise window.
+If you already have NSOs, you can simply request an extension of the exercise window.

-If you can negotiate a much longer window (2-10 years) for the options you already earned (only the vested options), you can hold off making any other decision about exercising until you are ready to incur the risk.
+If you can negotiate a much longer window (2-10 years) for the options that have vested, you can hold off on the decision to exercise until you are ready to incur the risk.
 Be advised: if the company increases in value before you exercise, your tax obligations will likely increase as well.

 One additional negotiation point revolves around restrictions on selling your equity.
-Many option plans have restrictions on selling your options without company or Board consent, which can decrease your flexibility in selling them for liquidity.
+Many option plans have restrictions on selling your options without company or Board consent, which can decrease your flexibility in liquidating them.
 Additionally, some plans may restrict various types of loans that involve the equity.
-Ideally, you want to negotiate maximum flexibility with the help of an attorney experienced in this area.
+Ideally, you want to negotiate maximum flexibility with help from an experienced attorney in your area.

 [0] ISOs have many other nuances.
 For example, ISOs are only allowed up to $100,000 of value in a single year - so if your shares are worth more than $100,000, some of them must be NSOs by law.
 Additionally, ISOs have a tax benefit on both the exercise and the sale events.
-Upon exercise, you pay no tax unless you trigger AMT expense.
+Upon exercise, you pay no tax unless you trigger AMT.
 Upon sale, you can qualify for the lower long-term capital gains rate if it’s been >1 year since exercising and >2 years since the grant date.
-ISOs are complicated; you can learn more about them here, use a stock option exercise simulator to model your financial situation, or consult a tax expert to help you.
+ISOs are complicated; you can learn more about them here or consult a tax expert to help you.

 2. View your options as an investment decision

 When you exercise your options, you’re making an investment decision.
-So, the first thing you should do is figure out if you think your former company is a good investment.
+The first thing you should do is determine if your former company is a good investment.

-The best way is to answer a few basic questions about your company:
+The best way to determine this is to answer a few basic questions about your company:

-While there are several ways to apply complex formulas to model out the value of the company, many times answering the above questions will put you into the bucket of “confident” or “hesitant” about the company.
+While there are various complex formulas to model a company's value, answering the above questions often helps you fall into one of two categories: "confident" or "hesitant" about the company.
 This is sufficient to take the next step.

 3. Figure out your budget

-How much money can you safely invest in risky, illiquid assets?
-There are a few ways to formulate this, but one simple method is totaling up your current and future assets and liabilities (including any sizable purchases you have planned).
+How much can you safely invest in risky, illiquid assets?
+One simple approach is to total your current and future assets and liabilities, factoring in any significant planned expenses.

 4. Decide on financing

-If you want to purchase your options before they expire, the first source of financing that you could use is your existing liquidity such as cash (from your bank accounts) or public investments (from your brokerage accounts).
+If you want to purchase your options before they expire, the first source of financing you could use is your existing liquidity such as cash (e.g. bank accounts) or public investments (e.g. brokerage accounts).

-Non-recourse loans end up being one of the most common ways to finance post-termination option exercising, but they can be much more expensive (often 20-50%+ of the value of the options).
-Even though it’s surprising, this math makes sense!
-The investor is underwriting something that may very well go to zero and they don’t have any collateral to collect on it if things do go wrong, so they charge a high rate to the borrower (you).
+Non-recourse loans end up being one of the most common ways to finance post-termination option exercising, but they can be expensive (often 20-50%+ of the value of the options).
+Although this seems high, this math makes sense!
+The investor is taking on the risk of an asset that could go to zero, with no collateral to recover if things go wrong.
+As a result, they charge a high interest rate to the borrower (you).
 Additionally, non-recourse loan providers are often only originating loans for well-known, objectively healthy companies.
 If your employer isn’t on their list, this may not be an alternative for you or the cost may render the transaction unappealing.

 The final source of financing is a recourse loan.
 With this loan, you use the proceeds to purchase your options (similar to a non-recourse loan).
-However, the difference is that if the shares go to 0, then you will need to pay back all of the money.
-This financing method is much riskier – it can get you into really troublesome situations like lenders coming for your house or other assets.
+However, the difference is that if the shares go to zero, then you will need to pay back all the money.
+This financing method is much riskier and it can get you into troublesome situations like lenders coming for your house or other assets.

 Consider these factors at your next job